Improving K-12 education for students on the autism spectrum in Montgomery County, MD

 Sarah Wayland, Ph.D. and Kim Clairy with William Miller

-Registration is Required: When you register, you will receive a confirmation email immediately.
-You will also receive a reminder email 24 hours before the event, and that will contain your Zoom link to join.
-Check your junk email if you don't see your confirmation or reminder.
+Registration is Required: You will receive a reminder email 24 hours before the event containing your Zoom link to join.
+Check your junk email if you don't see it.

 Copyright © 2020